rafamel/promist/README.md

 #### `compose(...fns: Function[]): Function`

-Takes in an unlimited number of *compose* functions as arguments, and returns a function that should receive the promise to mutate.
+Takes in an unlimited number of *compose* functions as arguments, and returns a function with signature: `(promise: Promise, create?: boolean): Promise`.

 ```javascript
 import { compose, cancellable, delay, deferrrable } from 'promist';